Henri Terrasse: Biography

 Terrasse was born in France in 1895.
-In 1921 he emigrated to the French protectorate of Morocco, where he taught first at the Collège Moulay Youssef.
-In 1923 he became professor at the important Institut des Hautes Etudes Marocaines in Rabat, where he collaborated with French orientalist Henri Basset for a series of studies on Almohad mosques.
-In 1932 he defended a thesis for the Sorbonne on "Hispano-Moorish" art up to the Almohad period.
-In 1935 he was appointed the director of the Service des Monuments historiques du Maroc, an agency under the French Protectorate which inspected and managed historic monuments and antiquities in the country.
-In this job he dedicated himself to the conservation and restoration of Morocco's historical heritage and published several important monographs on specific monuments such as the Mosque of the Andalusians in Fez and the Great Mosque of Taza.
-In 1941 he was promoted from professor to director of the Institut des Hautes Etudes Marocaines.
-In 1945 he also succeeded Georges Marçais as the chair of Islamic archeology at the University of Algiers.
+In 1921, he emigrated to the French protectorate of Morocco, where he taught first at the Collège Moulay Youssef.
+In 1923 he became professor at the important Institut des Hautes Études Marocaines in Rabat, where he collaborated with French orientalist Henri Basset for a series of studies on Almohad mosques.
+In 1932, he defended a thesis for the Sorbonne on "Hispano-Moorish" art up to the Almohad period.
+In 1935, he was appointed the director of the Service des Monuments historiques du Maroc, an agency under the French Protectorate which inspected and managed historic monuments and antiquities in the country.
+In this job, he dedicated himself to the conservation and restoration of Morocco's historical heritage and published several important monographs on specific monuments such as the Mosque of the Andalusians in Fez and the Great Mosque of Taza.
+In 1941, he was promoted from professor to director of the Institut des Hautes Études Marocaines.
+In 1945, he also succeeded Georges Marçais as the chair of Islamic archeology at the University of Algiers.
 In 1957, shortly after Moroccan independence from France, he moved to Spain to become director of the Casa de Velázquez in Madrid, before retiring in 1965.
 His last major publication was a detailed study of the architectural history of the Qarawiyyin Mosque in Fez.
 He died in 1971.